ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/1-opencv-compilers.md

 ## What is OpenCV?

-OpenCV (Open Source Computer Vision Library) is a popular, open-source library that developers use to build computer vision applications.
-It provides a set of tools and functions that help you handle tasks related to images and videos without needing to write everything from scratch.
+Open Source Computer Vision Library (OpenCV) is a popular, Open-Source library that developers can use to build computer vision applications.
+It provides a set of tools and functions that help you handle tasks related to images and videos.

 Here’s what developers should know: